Photography by Cindy Horovitz Wilson

 1) Pierre Hauser – Delivery Truck Door #2.
 Pierre’s submissions were consistently beautiful, visually thoughtful and deserves recognition for quality thorough out.

 This is first a well seen abstract ballet of pastel delights in subtle hues.
-The components are well balanced while my eye dances around would-be birds and faces best generic levitra overnight and finally follows a string of dots to a dark counterpoint of shadows providing a rich contrast of base of details in the shadow areas.
+The components are well balanced while my eye dances around would-be birds and faces tadalafil and finally follows a string of dots to a dark counterpoint of shadows providing a rich contrast of base of details in the shadow areas.
 Though I went through the total of 418 submissions at least 8 times, this image stuck in my mind each trip.
 The economy of components, the play of colors in space, and the choice of elements ultimately contrasts the dimension of airy elements playing above this murky rooted foundation.
 Beyond the composition this image evokes a metaphysical scenario that suggests a balance of contrasting emotional moods.
 Maybe decay and renewal.
 And all in a single moment discovered on the back door of a delivery truck.

 This photograph represents the power and the purpose of a photographic vision.